Āryatārā Atiyoga

 Bindu at our heart radiates infinite White Tārā's white lights and communicates with all enlightened beings to activate and receive their wisdom.

-compassion expressed as healing, protection, and long life.
-Revered as one
+embodies compassion expressed as healing, protection, and long life.

-avert illness and untimely death.
-Her seven eyes -on her face, palms, and
+to avert illness and untimely death.
+Her seven eyes - on her face,

-soles- symbolize her vigilant awareness and her ability to watch over
+palms, and soles - symbolize her vigilant awareness and her ability to

-beings with unwavering compassion.
-As a manifestation of Avalokiteśvara's
+watch over beings with unwavering compassion.
+As a manifestation of

-healing activity, she offers blessings of longevity, inner peace, and
+Avalokiteśvara's healing activity, she offers blessings of longevity,

 Oṃ O Tārā, I Pray O Tārā, O Swift One, Mine, Long Life, Happy Life, Wisdom, Abundance, Make It So!
 So Be It!